Boston’s 1st Recreational Pot Shop Opens Today

 The shop, located at 430 Blue Hill Ave., was expecting up to 1,000 customers a day.

-Though there are several pick-up and drop-off spots out front, customers are encouraged to take public transportation.
+Though there are several pick-up and drop-off spots out front, customers were encouraged to take public transportation.

+Niambe McIntosh was the first customer in line.
+She said her father is a musician and cannabis activist and her brother was imprisoned for marijuana possession.

+"It definitely moves the needle forward," McIntosh said of the store opening.

 Evans and Hart hope to open two more Pure Oasis shops in the Boston area.